The National Building Museum encourages families to discover architecture, design, and engineering in fun and interactive ways.

 Check back here for updates or join our email list for the most up-to-date information sent directly to your inbox.

-The National Building Museum will temporarily close for Great Hall repairs from December 2, 2019 to March 2020.
-Because the Museum will not be open to the public, birthday parties will not be available during the closure.
+The National Building Museum is temporarily closed for Great Hall repairs from December 2, 2019 to March 2020.
+As the Museum is closed to the public, birthday parties are unavailable during this time.

-Check back here for updates or join our mailing list for the most up-to-date information directly to your inbox.
+Join our mailing list for the most up-to-date information directly to your inbox; current Members will receive a save-the-date email on February 18.

 Questions about membership?
 Please email the Membership department or call 202.272.2448.